HumeAI/hume-api-examples/meld/README.md

-# EVI brainstorming team example
+# Meld: a sample React application for brainstorming with EVIs

 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)

 ## Description

-This is an example of how to use Hume AI's Empathic Voice Interface (EVI), designed to enhance brainstorming sessions.
+This example project showcases the use of Hume AI's Empathic Voice Interface (EVI) to boost brainstorming sessions through a React-based application.

 Utilizing a unique system prompt, EVI can adopt three distinct personas, providing diverse insights tailored to your topics.
 With our [System Prompt](https://github.com/HumeAI/meld/blob/main/src/system_prompt.txt) we define three distinct personas EVI will take to provide insights our topic.

+This project leverages [Hume's React SDK](https://github.com/HumeAI/empathic-voice-api-js/tree/main/packages/react), a straightforward React interface, designed to seamlessly integrate EVI capabilities into your React applications.

 ## Table of Contents